ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.chromecast/README.md

 -->

 ### **WORK IN PROGRESS**
+- (mcm1957) changed: Testing gas been updsated to use node 16/18/20
+- (mcm1957) changed: dependencies have been updated
 * (raintonr) Allow YouTube videos ([#75](https://github.com/iobroker-community-adapters/ioBroker.chromecast/issues/75))
 * (raintonr) Add appId to status ([#151](https://github.com/iobroker-community-adapters/ioBroker.chromecast/issues/151))
 * (raintonr) When web instance listens on only one address save that correctly ([#145](https://github.com/iobroker-community-adapters/ioBroker.chromecast/issues/145))